MRLintern/Shallow_Water_Equations/README.md

 ### Requirements
 * `MATLAB`.
 Version 2020b was used but it shouldn't matter which one you use
 * `OS`. `Ubuntu 20.04` was used however `Windows 10` will be fine.
 All thats needed is that you have `MATLAB`.
-Instructions for running the models assume you are working in Linux distribution.
+Instructions for running the models assume you are working in a Linux environment.
 * NOTE: Knowledge of Geophysical Fluid Dynamics.
 This project does require you to have an understanding of the subject

 ### Introduction